 Washington County contains approximately 299,522 acres and is a predominately rural County with over 80% of land use being agricultural or forested.
 Because of the complexity and multitude of uses existing in the County, seven (7) broad categories are analyzed for long term trends.
-A listing of the categories and potential uses is shown below.
+A listing of the categories and potential uses included follows.